 Contact UNLV Receiving and have the shipper's bar code number (FedEX, UPS, DHL, etc.) which is used to track the status of your item.

 Some, but not all, chemical shipping containers are marked with DOT (Department of Transportation) labels indicating the hazards of the contents; flammable liquid, oxidizer, toxic, dangerous when wet, corrosive, etc. Also, well known chemical suppliers such as Sigma-Aldrich, Fisher Scientific, Alfa Aesar, Strem Chemicals, and others (Bio-Rad), suggest chemical contents.

 Some chemical suppliers such as Sigma-Aldrich, Fisher, VWR and others also supply non-chemical items such as laboratory equipment, glassware, etc. In some cases, boxes have external markings identifying the contents (such as beakers or pipettes), which alleviate the need for further inspection.
 Any box transferred to RMS by UNLV's receiving department will be opened to check for chemicals.
-Boxes that do not contain chemicals will be immediately re-sealed, along with a written communication explaining why they were opened.
-All boxes handled by RMS will be delivered on the same day they were received.
+Boxes that do not contain chemicals will be immediately re-sealed, and delivered on the same day they were received.

 Samples containing biological materials are usually externally labeled (identifying the contents) and will not be intercepted.
 Animal shipments will not be intercepted by RMS.

 Perishable items are usually shipped on dry ice and externally labeled (identifying the contents) will not be intercepted by RMS.